Elicea Ku-tab, 10 mg 56 pcs

 Contraindications

-Side effects most often develop during the first or second week of therapy, then usually become less intense and occur less frequently if therapy is continued.
+Side effects most often develop in the first or second week of therapy, then usually become less intense and occur less frequently as therapy is continued.

-The side effects occurring with drugs belonging to the SSRI class and noted when taking escitalopram are as follows The information is based on data from placebo-controlled clinical trials and spontaneous reports.
+The following are side effects that occur with drugs belonging to the class of SSRIs and were noted with escitalopram.
+Information is presented based on data from placebo-controlled clinical trials and spontaneous reports.

 Blood and lymphatic system disorders: